Blog > Complete Guide to SAP ECC: Which Modules Need Payment Integration?

 Choosing the Right Payment Integration for ECC

-- Security and compliance: Any payment processor you choose must support PCI compliance and strong encryption.
+• Security and compliance: The processor must support PCI compliance and strong encryption

-- Compatibility: The integration should work seamlessly with your existing SAP software without requiring heavy customization.
+• Compatibility: Integration should work with your existing SAP configuration without heavy customization

 Best Practices for Integrating Payments in ECC